top of page

 Associate Professor of Clinical-Community Psychology; Team Leader

 Hello, I prefer to go by Sara and I use she/her pronouns.
 I joined the faculty of the Clinical-Community Psychology PhD Program at the University of Alaska Anchorage in 2017.
 I am a Licensed Psychologist committed to bridging clinical, community, and cultural psychology.
-In addition to my role in our PhD Program, a Co-Direct the Center for Community Engagement and Learning.
+In addition to my role in our PhD Program, I co-direct the Center for Community Engagement and Learning.
 I also serve as Community Psychology's Representative to the American Psychological Association [APA] on its Council of Representatives and as the Early Career Psychologist on APA's Council Leadership Team.
 My program of research centers on how communities and systems shape acculturation.
 I examine how people navigate acculturation in context and its impacts on their multidimensional wellbeing.
 My work is largely with international migrants, and it also extends to groups whose cultures have been suppressed through systemic efforts, such as colonization.
 I aim to identify and support the development, implementation, and evaluation of policies and programs that support inclusion of multicultural community members, as opposed to tolerance or mere integration.
 I collaborate across disciplines and partner with communities to develop research projects.
 I use diverse, applied, community-engaged qualitative and mixed methods to answer these questions.
 I believe that research must be given away for the common good and used for action.
 My research informs my applied work.
 I care about intervention at multiple, interconnected levels - including national and local policy, community development, group prevention/promotion programming, and individual psychotherapy.
 I work not only as a researcher, but as an educator, advocate, and therapist.
 Above all, I believe in collaboration, and I strive to ask questions of concern to communities and to answer the questions in partnership with them.
 I have the privilege of working with an incredible team to do this work.
 I hope you enjoy getting to know them!

 2024-